qmk/qmk_firmware/keyboards/bastardkb/charybdis/readme.md

 ## Homerow mod config

-You can choose different homerow mods configurations (GASC, AGCS....) by adding a wraper around your base layer.
+If using homerow mods, you can choose different homerow mods configurations (GASC, AGCS....) by adding a wraper around your base layer.

 See the `keymap.c` in the `keymaps/default` folder for an example.

+Available configurations are: SCGA, GASC, GACS, CAGS, SACG, GCAS.

 ## Custom DPI